mydea/SpeechAccuracyTest/README.md

 2. Edit the config.js:
 2a.
 Enter your name and email address.
 2b.
 Add as many phrases as you want.
 16 sample phrases are included.
 Each phrase must have a "type", which can be "word", "phrase" or "sentence".
+	Hint: Do not use punctuation marks!
+They cannot be processed.
 3. Upload the whole folder to your website.
 4. Send users to www.yourwebsite.com/folder_where_test_is/
 5. Thats it!
 You will receive a report for each finished test.
 The report will be anonymised and contain all important data.